 During the years judo has grown steadily in popularity and prestige.
 In fact, the Tokyo 2020 Paralympics, postponed to 2021 due to the covid-19 pandemic, marked another significant milestone for Para judo.
 In its homeland of Japan, the discipline saw unprecedented participation with 41 countries, 136 athletes (80 men and 56 women) involved.
 At the Paris 2024 Paralympic Games, approximately 4,400 athletes from 185 National Paralympic Committees participated, competing in 23 sports, including judo.
 For the first time in judo, athletes were divided not only by weight, but also by two disability classes (J1 and J2).
-Across 549 medal events, judo was present in 16, with a total of 148 judoka participating (62 men, 56 women and 30 athletes with no gender distinctions) (EJU, 2024).
+Across 549 medal events, judo was present in 16, with a total of 146 judoka participating (78 men, 68 women) (IBSA, 2024).